ADVRHumanoids/OpenSoT/docs/source/solvers_comparison.rst

 iHQP: back-end comparison
 =========================
 We randomly selected 30 IK problems, each involving a transition from an initial configuration to a goal configuration defined by a specific Cartesian pose.
-Each IK problem was solved using all the back-ends included in the comparison, notably the solvers *OSQP*, *qpOASES*, *eigQuadProg*, *proxQP*, and *qpSWIFT*.
+Each IK problem was solved using the iHQP and HCOD front-end solvers.
+In particular, for the iHQP solver, all the back-ends are included in the comparison, notably the solvers *OSQP*, *qpOASES*, *eigQuadProg*, *proxQP*, and *qpSWIFT*.

-We compared the average time taken to solve a single instance of a QP, including the time needed to compute the Hessian and gradient, as well as to fill the solver matrices.
+We compared the average time taken to solve a single instance of a hierarchical problem, including the time needed to compute the Hessian and gradient, as well as to fill the solver matrices.
 Additionally, we calculated the success rate :math:`SR`, defined as the number of times the back-end successfully found a solution within certain conditions, divided by the total number of runs:

 .. math::